 Good results have been had from cuttings grafted onto Cherimoya seedlings, as well as onto seedlings of other Annona species, including Bullock heart (A. reticulata), Soursop (A. muricata) and Pond apple (A. glabra).
 Grafted trees are reported to start bearing fruit within two to four years under good growing conditions.

-It is most productive on free-draining loam and sand soils of a moderately acid to slightly alkaline nature, generally with a pH of 6.0 to 8.0 and on sites with full to partial sun exposure.
+It is most productive on free-draining loam, sandy-loam and loamy-sand soils of a moderately acid to slightly alkaline nature, generally with a pH of 5.0 to 7.5 and on sites with full to partial sun exposure.
 It is intolerant of clayey, slow-draining or waterlogged soils and seasonal flooding.